go-data-api/dasql/README.md

 - [ ] SHOULD add options for configuring defaults for: database name and schema.
 Both by default and maybe per BeginTransaction() and ExecuteStatement()
 - [ ] MUST   implement batch query/execute
+- [ ] COULD  add option to safely ignore rollback errors by adding a logging option that makes any rollback errors visible